awsdocs/aws-resource-access-manager-user-guide/doc_source/doc-history.md

 # Document history for the AWS RAM User Guide<a name="doc-history"></a>

-The following table describes important additions to the AWS RAM service\.
+The following table describes important additions to the AWS Resource Access Manager documentation\.
 We also update the documentation to address the feedback that you send us\.

 For notification about these updates, you can subscribe to the AWS RAM RSS feed\.